 We ordered some pink wine, then turned our attention to the menu.
 Given my grim lunchtime soup experience, I was keen to banish that from the memory, so I ordered the sweet potato soup, while the others ordered olives and other nibbles to share.Now, MJ will call me a complete lightweight, but I found it a little spicy for my palette.
 I liked the toasted fennel seeds on the top, as they gave a nice textural variance.
 The soup had good flavour and a lovely smooth consistency, but a notch or two lighter on the spicing would have played much better with me.

 Our main courses soon arrived.
 Susie opted for a burger, which looked good.
 Tracey chose risotto, which she reported was very tasty, although it looked a little on the dry side for my tastes.
 Fiona, Mary and I opted for pizzas.
 Mary did a clever half and half thing, with the duck half attracting particular praise.
-My Florentina, which is a regular pizza order for me, as I do like a nice egg topping.
+I ordered the Florentina, which is a regular pizza order for me, as I do like a nice egg topping.

 As we had a karaoke booking to make, we scarpered quite smartly after we’d finished our main courses.